 The Tax Collector, as established by Article VIII of the Constitution of the State of Florida, is an elected official of the County.
 Although the Tax Collector's Office is operationally autonomous from the Board of County Commissioners, it does not hold sufficient corporate powers of its own to be considered a legally separate entity for financial reporting purposes.
-Therefore, the Tax Collector's financial statements do not purport to reflect the financial position or the results of operations of Taylor County, Florida, taken as a whole.
+Therefore, the Tax Collector is reported as a part of the primary government of Taylor County, Florida.
+The Tax Collector's financial statements do not purport to reflect the financial position or the results of operations of Taylor County, Florida, taken as a whole.